sjhloco/asa_to_cloud_vpn/README.md

 - **IKEv2 route-based VPN using crypto map -** ASA8.2+ or later Azure be configured for route-based VPN with *Policy Based Traffic Selectors*
 - **IKEv1 policy-based VPN using crypto map -** ASA8.2+ with Azure be configured for policy-based VPN

-This playbook can deploy either of the crypto-map VPNs, <mark>it can't deploy the VTI VPN</mark>.\
+This playbook can deploy either of the crypto-map VPNs, it can NOT deploy the VTI VPN.\
 *Policy Based Traffic Selectors* (route-based) requires a SKU of standard or higher (*VpnGw1/2/3*) whereas policy-based can be SKU basic.
 The cost per month is roughly $100 for VpnGw1 compared to £20 for basic.

 Azure is missing Ansible modules for creating the *Local Network Gateway* and *VPN Connection* so the playbook uses *AZ CLI* for these tasks.